-7 Signs You Should Break Up That You're Afraid To Face
+7 Signs You Should Break Up That You're Afraid Of

 I'm not sure what's worse, breaking up or starting the whole dating process all over again.
 It all sounds exhausting.
 But that doesn't mean your should let fear make you ignore the signs that it's time to break up.
 Being in the wrong relationship sounds even more exhausting than ending things.

 It's never easy to scrap your relationship and start all over again, especially if you've been together for a really long time and have very entwined lives.
 And there's that whole heartbreak thing.
 But when you stay with someone who you know isn't right for you, you're not only robbing yourself of true happiness, but you're wasting time that could be spent with someone who makes your heart into butterflies and glitter.

 As a former Domestic Violence Victim Advocate and Planned Parenthood Certified Responsible Sexuality Educator, I've seen dozens upon dozens of couples fighting to save something that was so clearly over.
 Nothing I could tell them would help.
 They had to come to the realization on their own.
 Hopefully some of these signs that it's time to throw in the relationship towel will spark your realization, if you need one.
 And if you're reading this article, that's already a good sign...

 Work/life balance goes out the window when you're avoiding a breakup.
 You spend more time at work because you'd actually rather be at work.
 Or maybe you're spending all your time at the gym or at school or with your friends.
 The point is, if you've suddenly been spending a lot of time away from home, maybe it's not a coincidence.
 Maybe you're avoiding the love nest because it's a little low on love.

 2. You Can't Stop Thinking About Your Mismatched Goals